 T-GDi V6 GT S

-The transmission has up to five different shift and throttle settings, accessed via a Drive Mode Selector and there are also steering wheel paddles and a limited slip differential.
+The transmission has up to five different shift and throttle settings - Eco, Normal, Sport, Sport + and Smart - accessed via a Drive Mode Selector, and there are also steering wheel-mounted paddles and a limited slip differential.

-Smooth and nicely damped in Comfort mode, firmer and noticeably more edgy in Sport, it was a joy to drive - even if it did struggle to average over 20 miles per gallon.
+Feeling smooth and nicely damped in Comfort mode, more edgy in Sport and a touch more economical in Eco, the ‘big red machine' was a treat to drive, even if it did struggle to return even 20 miles per gallon.

-Higher spec models like GT S get 15 speakers along with something called Clari-Fi, which restores the sound often lost when digital music files are heavily compressed, plus the exotically named QuantumLogic Surround Sound which redistributes signals from the original recording to deliver multi-dimensional playback.
+It features something called Clari-Fi, which restores the sound often lost when digital music files are heavily compressed, plus the exotically-named QuantumLogic surround sound which redistributes signals from the original recording to deliver multi-dimensional playback.

 Kia Stinger 3.3 T-GDi V6 GT S

-Mechanical: 365bhp, 3,342cc, 6cyl petrol engine driving rear wheels via eight-speed automatic gearbox
+Mechanical:361bhp, 3,342cc, V6, petrol engine driving rear wheels via eight-speed automatic transmission

 Choose from one or more of the options to find the car for you.